-Scores are generally not insanely low in this tournament – despite Jim Furyk’s otherworldly 58 in 2017, but with a stacked field, and no fan distractions, players know that a sub-60 round is possible, so expect to see nothing resembling conservative play in this edition.
+Scores are generally not insanely low in this tournament – despite Jim Furyk’s otherworldly 58 in 2017, but with a stacked field, players know that a sub-60 round is possible, so expect to see nothing resembling conservative play in this edition.

 Tournament: Travelers Championship

 Tour Debut: 1952

 Dates: June 24-27, 2021

 Course: TPC River Highlands

 Format: Stroke, 72-holes/36-hole cut

 Winner’s FEC/OWGR Pts: 500/58